dcarrsf/algorithm-patterns/pattern5_tree_breadth_first/README.md

 Differences:

 - Return Value:
-  - Example 1 returns a 2D array of level-wise node values.
+  - Level-order returns a 2D array of level-wise node values.
-  - Example 2 returns a single number (the minimum depth).
+  - Min depth returns a single number (the minimum depth).
-  - Example 3 returns a 2D array with zigzag ordering.
+  - Zigzag-level-order returns a 2D array with zigzag ordering.
-  - Example 4 returns a node or null.
+  - Nearest right node returns a node or null.
 - Queue Content:
   - Examples 1, 3, and 4 store only nodes in the queue.
-  - Example 2 stores nodes along with their depths.
+  - Min depth stores nodes along with their depths.
 - Level Processing:
   - Examples 1 and 3 explicitly process each level.
   - Examples 2 and 4 don't necessarily process entire levels.
 - Termination Condition:
   - Examples 1 and 3 process the entire tree.
-  - Example 2 stops at the first leaf node encountered.
+  - Min depth stops at the first leaf node encountered.
-  - Example 4 stops when the target node is found.
+  - Nearest right node stops when the target node is found.

 These examples demonstrate how the Tree BFS pattern can be adapted to solve various tree-related problems, particularly those involving level-wise processing or finding the shortest paths in a tree structure.